 For Classifier Type 1, frame classifier is defined for both IPv4 and IPv6, shown in Figure 9-305 (Frame Classifier field of Classifier Type 1 for traffic over IPv4) and Figure 9-306 (Frame Classifier field of Classifier Type 1 for traffic over IPv6), and distinguished by the Version field.
 Use of Classifier Type 1 for IPv6 is deprecated and replaced by Classifier Type 4.
 The subfields in the classifier parameters are represented and transmitted in the big-endian format.
 The classifier parameters are the following parameters:

-In a TCP or UDP header: Source Address, Destination Address, Source Port, Destination Port, and
+In the IP header: Source Address, Destination Address and Version.

-Version, plus
+In a TCP or UDP header: Source Port and Destination Port, plus

 TGm editor: within TGmd D2.1, modify the following text within the description of classifier type 4 of 9.4.2.30 TCLAS element, as shown: